-\Position hired using a vacant higher position. \\Position hired at the FA II level.
+^{}Position hired using a vacant higher position.
+Position hired at the FA II level.

-There are two vacant positions: Principal Investment Officer - Risk, and Financial Analyst II - Hedge Funds.
-Staff expects to hire both positions in the coming year.
+There are three (3) vacant positions: Principal Investment Officer - Risk, Senior Investment Officer and Financial Analyst II - Hedge Funds.
+Initially, the assumption was that the Finance Analyst II position would be filled as of the Budget hearings.
+While interviews are being conducted, no offer has been made or accepted.
+Staff expects to hire all three (3) positions in the coming year.

-For FY 2017-18, the Investment Office is requesting five (5) new positions (four investment professionals and one support staff).
-This will increase the number of budgeted positions from 33 to 38.
+For FY 2017-18, the Investment Office is requesting six (6) new positions (the new Deputy Chief Investment Officer, four (4) investment professionals and one (1) support staff).
+This will increase the number of budgeted positions from 33 to 39.
 All requested positions are anticipated to be filled in the coming fiscal year.
 The following provide descriptions of the proposed positions.